Madrid Stock Exchange General Index

 The Madrid Stock Exchange General Index (IGBM) is a capitalization-weighted stock market index that measures the performance of a selected number of continuous market stocks.
 It is the principal index for the Bolsa de Madrid (Madrid Stock Exchange) and represents the construction, financial services, communications, consumer, capital/intermediate goods, energy and market service sectors.
+The index is calculated by BME.
 The index was developed with a base value of 100 as of December 31, 1985.

 IBEX

 The IBEX 35 is a market capitalization weighted index comprising the 35 most liquid Spanish stocks traded in the Madrid Stock Exchange General Index and is reviewed twice annually.
-There are some other indices like the IBEX TOP DIVIDENDO which represents the stocks with the highest dividend.
+There are further indices calculated by BME, like the IBEX TOP DIVIDENDO which represents the stocks with the highest dividend.